[block id="currency-converter"] [block id="currency-converter"]

 Physical injury and psychological factors

-First, physical injury to the scrotum can cause pain and cramping.
+Research has shown that scrotal trauma can cause cramping.
 For example, a hit to the groin area can cause pain and swelling that may radiate to the testicles and scrotum.
-Second, psychological factors can also play a role in sperm cramps.
+Psychological factors can also play a role in sperm cramps.
 For example, anxiety or stress can cause tension in the muscles of the scrotum, which can lead to cramping.

 Symptoms of sperm cramps